whichllm — Browse and compare AI model specs and pricing

 DeepSeek V4

-Compare live specs on whichllm
+Compare live routes on whichllm